 If You Just Want to Be Happy, Try These Thought Exercises

-Because our brains are always growing and learning, by thinking postive thoughts we can go from saying "I just want to be happy" to actually being happy.
+Because our brains are always growing and learning, by thinking positive thoughts we can go from saying "I just want to be happy" to actually being happy.
 Our brains actually learn how to think in ways that make us happy more easily.
 Here are some exercises to try.

 1. Practice Gratitude

-Gratitude is about noticing and appreciating the postive things in our lives.
+Gratitude is about noticing and appreciating the positive things in our lives.
 Gratitude is strongly related to happiness (Wood, Froh, & Geraghty, 2010).
 Luckily, gratitude is something anyone can practice and we can even get better at gratitude over time.
 Some ways to practice gratitude are with a gratitude journal or by writing gratitude notes, or words of appreciation for specific people.
 If you want to try a gratitude note, ask yourself: